google/flink-connector-gcp/connectors/bigtable/README.md

 * `DATE`
 * `DECIMAL`

-For time-based types, the max precision is 6.
+The maximum precision for time-based types is 6.

 ## Table API